mobiusklein/glycresoft/docs/tutorials/glycoproteomics-sce-tutorial.rst

+.. _sce_glycopeptide_tutorial:

 Multipart Score Glycopeptide Search Tutorial
 ============================================

-This tutorial will cover the steps involved in analyzing glycopeptide LC-MS/MS data acquired with stepped collision energy.
+This tutorial will cover the steps involved in analyzing glycopeptide LC-MS/MS data acquired with stepped collision energy, a scenario where there are abundant peptide+Y fragmentats, especially for proteome scale search spaces, or otherwise when it is desirable to have an FDR estimated separately for the peptide and the glycan components of a glycopeptide.

 Preparing the Data
 ~~~~~~~~~~~~~~~~~~